dotnetthailand/dotnetthailand.github.io/content/web-frameworks/orchard-core-cms/create-a-custom-module.md

 ## Create a new **Event content item**

-- On left-hand side menu > Click Content menu > Content Items
+- On left-hand side menu > Click Content menu > Content Items.
 - Click New button at top right of the screen > Select Event.
 - Then you will see a form to create a new event, fill information to all fields
   - Title
   - HtmlBody content (It uses shortcode by default)
+  - Latitude e.g. -25.344
-  - Lat Long to e.g. lat -25.344, lng 131.036
+  - Longitude e.g. 131.036

 - Click Publish button.
-- Then an event that you have just created will show in the list.
+- Then the event that you have just created will show in the list.
-- Click View to view an Event on frontend.
+- Click View button to view the event on frontend.

 screenshot of event content item details page
 ![screenshot of event content item details page](./images/event-content-item-details-page.png)